 * Maybe here, the stress in the verb is sometimes at the front and sometimes at the back(?)

-There are some three-syllable words where the stress is always at the end but the meaning changes depending on whether how we pronounce the last bit.
+There are some three-syllable words where the meaning changes depending on whether how we pronounce the last bit.
 For example:

 - Aggre’gate’ is a verb, meaning to pull together.
 Aggre’gut’ (when we don’t pronounce the last bit like ‘garden gate’) is a noun, meaning the sum total (3-nil on aggregate).